jlin00/MKS22X-GroupProcessing/README.md

 - // spent a whole period on this because the code was lost on github

 <br><b>5/11/19</b><br>
+- Aryan:
+  - added Collideable interface to implement color change for balls; add to rocks
+  - updated movement methods for living rocks; still a bit stagnant
+  - added comments

 - Jackie:
   - implemented Collideable interface and added color changing to balls (referenced documentation for tint)
   - updated movement methods for ball classes (just modified the numbers for speed after testing)
   - eliminated superfluous code and added comments
   - moved image loading to setup instead of constructor